 Before diving into the CAT study material, get familiar with the exam pattern.
 CAT has three sections:

-Knowing the weightage of each section helps you design a personalized preparation plan.
+Knowing the weightage of each section helps you design a personalised preparation plan.

 Your resources decide your preparation quality.
 Stick to the best books for the CAT exam, coaching modules, and reliable online platforms.
 Several platforms also provide CAT free online coaching material.
 These can help you practice without spending extra money.